vega/vega/docs/docs/porting-guide.md

 ## <a name="transforms"></a>Data Transforms

-- Vega 3 also introduces a number of new transforms, and modifications to previous transforms (including a dramatically improved `"force"` transform and improved hierarchical layout support).
+- Vega 3 also introduced a number of new transforms, and modifications to previous transforms (including a dramatically improved `"force"` transform and improved hierarchical layout support).
 Web-based documentation is still forthcoming.
 However, most of these transforms are demonstrated in the example specifications included in this repo.
 In addition, the parameters accepted by each transform are documented via JSDoc comments in the source code.
 Please consult the appropriate Vega module repositories for further information.

 - Vega 2.x transform `"output"` maps for determining output field names have been removed.
 Instead, the relevant transforms accept an `"as"` parameter that (depending on the transform type) takes either a single string or an ordered array of strings, each representing a desired output field name.
 See the documentation (including JSDoc source code comments) for individual transforms for more information.